 16.01 All probationary employees, immediately upon swearing-in, shall be provided with one entire complement of fire clothing, including one (1) pair of shoes, two (2) work uniforms, one (1) dress uniform, one (1) winter squad jacket, one (1) summer squad jacket, and the following NFPA-approved items, to wit: one (1) fire helmet with liner, one (1) turnout coat with liner, one (1) pair fire protective pants with liner, one (1) pair of fire boots and one (1) pair of gloves.
 All fire clothing, thus provided, shall be surrendered to the Employer if the employee fails to complete the Probationary Period.
 Upon completion of the Probationary Period and certification as a Firefighter, but in no event later than February 1 of the calendar year in which the employee completes two (2) years of service, such employee shall be paid the sum of Four Hundred and Fifty Dollars (\$450) as and for a clothing allowance.
+During the contract period (1-1-2022 - 12-31-2024) the City will provide each Firefighter two (2) full sets of firefighting Protection Equipment.

-16.02 Other than as set out in paragraph 16.01 above, all employees shall be paid an annual allowance for uniform purchases, replacement, maintenance, and repair in an amount of Eight Hundred Dollars (\$800.00) payable on the first pay date in the month of February of each year.
-Beginning in 2020, all employees shall be paid an annual allowance for uniform purchases, replacement, maintenance, and repair in an amount of One-Thousand Dollars (\$1,000) payable on the first pay date in the month of February of each year.
+16.02 Other than as set out in paragraph 16.01 above, all employees shall be paid an annual allowance for uniform purchases, replacement, maintenance, and repair in an amount of One Thousand Dollars (\$1,000) payable on the first pay date in the month of February of each year.
 All payments made to employees by reason of this Article shall be made in one (1) draft separate and distinct from the regular bi-weekly payments.